stijn-dejongh/lovecraft_public_domain/raw_converts/mc.md

    "Marceline interrupted in a voice full of mixed emotions.

-   "&lsquo;It's you who are cheaply sentimental now!
+   ""It's you who are cheaply sentimental now!
 You know well that the old things had better be let alone.
 All of you had better look out if ever I chant the old rites or try to call up what lies hidden in Yuggoth, Zimbabwe, and R'lyeh.
 I thought you had more sense!

-   "&lsquo;You lack logic.
+   ""You lack logic.
 You want me to be interested in this precious painting of yours, yet you never let me see what you're doing.
 Always that black cloth over it!
 It's of me--I shouldn't think it would matter if I saw it. . . .'

    "Marsh was interrupting this time, his voice curiously hard and strained.

-   "&lsquo;No. Not now.
+   ""No. Not now.
 You'll see it in due course of time.
 You say it's of you--yes, it's that, but it's more.
 If you knew, you mightn't be so impatient.
 Poor Denis!
 My God, it's a shame!'